Events CoordinatorApply for this job

 - Minimum 2 years of work experience in related area including project management or events.

-- Able to plan work efficiently to meet deadlines in a fast-paced environment.
+- Able to plan work efficiently to meet deadlines.

 - Flexible, able to work independently and take initiative.